adamreir/harpsweeper/README.md

    - solver.py
  - Code used to write sheet music:
    - write_sheet.py
- - Code used to generate the layout:
+ - Code used to generate the graphical user interface (GUI):
    - layouts.py -> defines each window of the GUI.
    - theme.py -> Defines and organizes the two themes.
-   - texts.py -> Stores the text used in the GUI.
-Keeps track of the chosen language.
+   - texts.py -> Stores the text used in the GUI and keeps track of the chosen language.
  - The main loop:
    - main.py